Autostronomy/AutoProf/README.md

     git clone git@github.com:ConnorStoneAstro/AutoProf.git
     ```
     If you are having difficulty cloning the package, it is also possible to download a zip file of the package from the github page.
-1. Set an environment variable and alias the autoprof function.
+1. Set an environment variable and alias the AutoProf function.
 To make this permanent, include these lines in your .bashrc file (or equivalent for your OS).
     ```bash
     export AUTOPROF='/path/to/AutoProf/'
     alias autoprof='/path/to/AutoProf/autoprof.py'